Lamartio/rijks-art/README.md

 ## :app

 The actual compilable application.
-In it entry-point `AholdApplication` it instantiates all the above.
+In it entry-point `RijksApplication` it instantiates all the above.
 By this point, the application is only displaying State, calling actions and mapping State into models that fit the UI.